Playfloor/spacemacs/README.md

    If you are running in terminal you'll also need to change font settings of your terminal.

 4. Launch Emacs.
+   Spacemacs' dotfile wizard installer will ask:
+   What is your preferred editing style?
+[Package cl is deprecated] -> Among the stars aboard the Evil flagship (vim)
+   On the planet Emacs in the Holy control tower (emacs)
+        !!
+Be sure to chose vim so you can quit  with :q! rather than C-x C-c !! (control x, control c).
+You NEED the vim commands.

    Spacemacs will automatically install the packages it requires.
    If you get an error regarding package downloads then you may try to disable the HTTPS protocol by starting Emacs with